Sport in Albania: Men's volleyball

 As of January 2023, the Albania men's national volleyball team ranked 55th in the world, somewhat less successful than the women's team.
 They did compete in several tournaments, especially throughout the 1950s and 1960s.

 They participated three times in their history at the Men's European Volleyball Championship with their first participation in the 1955 Men's European Volleyball Championship in Romania, in which the Albanians had their best result ever as they finished 10th on their debut.
 They would participate two more times in 1958 in Czechoslovakia, and their third and last appearance came at the 1967 Men's European Volleyball Championship in Turkey.

 The Albanians also made history at the FIVB Volleyball Men's World Championship in which they qualified at the 1962 FIVB Volleyball Men's World Championship in the Soviet Union, in which they finished in the 16th place.

 Albanian Club Volleyball history

 The Volleyball Club Dynamo Tirana were able to reach its heights at the CEV Champions League in 1971–72, after eliminating Panathinaikos Athens after beating it after both legs.
-In the Semifinals Group Dinamo Tirana were able to win two matches, against CSKA Sofia 3-2 and Rebels Lier from Belgium with an 3-1 set were enough to go through to the finals.
+In the Semifinals Group Dinamo Tirana were able to win two matches, against CSKA Sofia 3-2 and Rebels Lier from Belgium with a 3-1 set were enough to go through to the finals.
 In which Tirana faced Volejbal Brno, AMVJ Amstelveen, Ruini Firenze.
-They would loss unfortunately all matches to finish 4th in the end.It is the best result so far for the Albanian men's at this competition.
+They would lose unfortunately all matches to finish 4th in the end.
+It is the best result so far for the Albanian men's at this competition.